Connexxa: Research and practice on women and queer people in the night-time.

 NIGHTFLOWS

-Care and mobility in the nightlife.
-A research project on FLINTA+ and queer experience in the night-time.
+A research project on femme and queer experience in the nighttime.

 THE RESEARCH

-Being FLINTA+ (female, lesbian, intersex, non-binary, trans, agender) or queer at night means navigating spaces that typically are not designed by and for us.
+Identifying female, lesbian, intersex, non-binary, trans, agender (FLINTA+) at night means navigating spaces that typically are not designed by and for us.

 What are they?